BradleyCulley/bradleyculley.github.io/_posts/2025-05-22-trip-to-leverett.md

 <hr/>

 <p>
-Humans have a history of being persistence hunters.
+Humans have a history of often being persistence hunters.
 We would chase animals for extended periods of time as a group, on foot at a jogging pace, until the animal got exhausted.
 I've heard that typical distances for the chase were about 10 kilometers.
 </p>